lgibelli/singularity-docs/container_recipes.rst

 -  ``Bootstrap``: references the kind of base you want to use (e.g., docker, debootstrap, shub).
 For example, a shub bootstrap will pull containers for shub as bases.
 A Docker bootstrap will pull docker layers to start your image.
-For a full list see `build <https://singularity-userdoc.readthedocs.io/en/latest/build_a_container.html>`_
+For a full list see :ref:`build <build-a-container>`

 -  ``From``: is the named container (shub) or reference to layers (Docker) that you want to use (e.g., vsoch/hello-world)